 4. Mealtime:

-The food at a ryokan is often a highlight.
+The food at a traditional ryokan is often a highlight.
 You can usually expect a multi-course dinner and a Japanese-style breakfast.
 Some places offer the choice between Western and Japanese breakfasts.
+If you have any culinary restrictions, make sure to communicate this to the ryokan in advance (before booking ideally if nothing is indicated on the booking page).
+Often, they’ll be able to accommodate your needs.

 5. Onsen Availability: